dannberg/dannb-org/content/blog/2023/how-kagi-beats-google.md

 Additionally, I've found several of the default lenses to be useful and interesting, especially PDFs, Forums, and Small Web.

 ### Universal Summarizer
 I also find myself using the [Universal Summarizer](https://blog.kagi.com/universal-summarizer) feature *all the time*.
 Often, an article or blog post will look interesting but I don't have the time or mental capacity to read it immediately.
-I use Readwise's [Reader](https://readwise.io/read) as a read-it-later, but my reading queue there is long and grows faster than I read.
+I use [Omnivore](https://omnivore.app) as my read-it-later service of choice, but my reading queue there is long and grows faster than I read.

 If I'm not sure if the article is worth saving to read later, I'll use Kagi's Universal Summarizer to get a gist of the article.
 This will either convince me to save it, or at least allow me to make peace with releasing it back into the wild unconsumed.